 Cognyte Software Ltd. (CGNT) Shareholder Alert: Robbins LLP Informs Investors of Class Action Against Cognyte Software Ltd.

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Cognyte Software Ltd. (NASDAQ: CGNT) securities between August 30, 2021 and October 31, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of Cognyte Software Ltd. CGNT securities between August 30, 2021 and October 31, 2022, for violations of the Securities Exchange Act of 1934.
 Cognyte is security analytics software company.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Cognyte.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 1, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.